wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ## T-2.V.5

 <p class=fip id=p5>
-5.&emsp;<em>The sole responsibility of the miracle worker is to accept the Atonement for himself.</em>
+5.&emsp;*The sole responsibility of the miracle worker is to accept the Atonement for himself.*
 ^2^This means you recognise that mind is the only creative level, and that its errors are healed by the Atonement.
 ^3^Once you accept this, your mind can only heal.
 ^4^By denying your mind any destructive potential and re-instating its purely constructive powers, you place yourself in a position to undo the level confusion of others.